muaddibus/bevy_webcam_facial/README.md

 * (width) Face rectangle frame width
 * (height) Face rectangle frame height
 * (score) Probability of a detected object being a true face 0-30..

 ## Some ideas and use cases of data comming from plugin:
+* Use some interpolation for transforms for smoother transforms like "bevy_easings" or "bevy_mod_interp"
 * Controlling game object transformations (transform, rotate, scale)
 * Object control (car driving, player movement...)
-* Background movement in 2D games or camera movement in 3D games for better depth perception or 'looking around'
+* Background scene movement in 2D games or background scene movement in 3D top/side view games for better depth perception or 'looking around'
-* Camera FPS like movement (bit sceptic about that, maybe after implementing other tensorflow model)
+* Camera FPS like movement (needs easing/interpolation)
 * Rotation around scenes, player or other objects
 * Zooming in scenes (map zoom, scene zoom, sniper zoom...)
 * Scaring horror games to pop beasts on detected face closeup